Zoe's Ghana Kitchen's Zoe Adjonyoh on African food in London

 - By Lydia Winter -

-Now in its third year, the business grew out of a pop-up and supper club (that both still run) that Adjonyoh started in 2011, having used cooking as a way of learning more about her heritage.
+The business grew out of a pop-up and supper club (that both still run) that Adjonyoh started in 2011, having used cooking as a way of learning more about her heritage.
 She took the dishes that had been introduced to her by her Ghanaian father and began to modernise them, making them lighter and healthier.

 And this, Adjonyoh says, is what was needed: "Until recently, African food wasn't really being made for people who weren't African… It needed to be given a more contemporary feel."
 And this is what she does, serving up dishes like her hugely popular groundnut stew, a peanut butter soup, and the paella-like jollof, made with rice, scotch bonnets and dried ground seafood powder.